Shine in lamé! Discover our new fabric

 Lamé effect

 Our fabric contains 79% lyocell , which gives it its beautiful drape and soft weave on the reverse side (it is woven like a twill), and 21% polyester threads which are the origin of this shiny finish and this lamé aspect.
-It is not a metallic lamé, the fibers which bring this shiny shine are the same color as the fabric, the lamé is therefore tone on tone.
+It is not a metallic lamé, the fibers which give this shiny shine are the same color as the fabric, the lamé is therefore tone on tone.

 Lamé Red Passion

-Yellow Sulfide Lamé
+Lamé Yellow Sulfide

 Mint Lamé